-I, CESAR G. ROMERO, Filipino, of legal age, with residence address at a few and a few
+I, CESAR G. ROMERO, Filipino, of legal age, with residence address at after hav ing been duly sworn to in accordance with law o ok hereby declare that: •

-- 1. I am a nominee for independent director of Aboitiz Power Corporation (Aboitiz Power) and have been its independent director since October 1, 2022. - 2.
+- 1. I am a nominee for independent director of Aboitiz Power Corporation (AboitizPower) and have been its independent director since October 1, 2022. - 2.
 I am currently affiliated with the following publicly listed companies: